Obtaining Smoothly Navigable Approximation Sets in Bi-Objective Multi-Modal Optimization: Niching methods

 HVC is a so-called two-stage niching approach that clusters and evolves the population for multi-modal single-objective optimization problems.
 In each generation, the first stage is used to locate each of the distinct niches, for each of which a core search algorithm is initialized in the second stage.

 At the heart of the HVC approach is the Hill-Valley Test (HVT) \cite{hv_test}, which can be utilized to determine whether two solutions reside in the same niche.
-This test first determines an edge between two solutions $\boldsymbol{x}_i$ and $\boldsymbol{x}_j$ in the search space.
+It first determines an edge between two solutions $\boldsymbol{x}_i$ and $\boldsymbol{x}_j$ in the search space.
 Along this edge, $N_t$ evenly spread points are evaluated, determined by the distance between the two solutions divided by the expected edge length.
 If any of these $N_t$ test points have a fitness that is worse than that of $\boldsymbol{x}_i$ and $\boldsymbol{x}_j$, the test detects that there is a \textit{hill} in between them.
 Consequently, the two solutions are to be put in separate clusters.
 On the other hand, if all $N_t$ points have equal or better fitness values than both $\boldsymbol{x}_i$ and $\boldsymbol{x}_j$, these two solutions belong to the same \textit{valley} and are to be clustered together.
-A pseudocode example of this test can be found in Algorithm \ref{alg:hvt}.

 In order to determine in which order the solutions are to be clustered (i.e., undergo the HVT), the concept of the nearest better tree \cite{nbt} is employed.
-It sorts the solutions in descending order of fitness, whereby the first solution automatically forms the first cluster.
-Then, the population is traversed in this descending order, starting at the second best solution, and each solution $\boldsymbol{x}_i$ is tested with the HVT to decide if it belongs to the same cluster as its nearest better neighbour $\boldsymbol{x}_j$.
-If the test returns false, it is repeated at most $\ell + 1$ times with the next-nearest better neighbours $\boldsymbol{x}_j$, before concluding that the solution $\boldsymbol{x}_i$ belongs to a new cluster.

 The MO-HillVallEA algorithm \cite{mohillvallea} expands on the previous HVC approach in the form of MO-HVC.
-It uses the same concept of the HVT, but now performs clustering for each of the $m$ objective functions separately, which results in $m$ cluster sets of the population.
-To obtain a single cluster set, the intersection of all clustering sets is taken, similar to the colored regions of Figure \ref{fig:problem}.
+It uses the same concept of the HVT, but now performs clustering for each of the $m$ objective functions separately, which results in $m$ cluster sets.
+To obtain a single cluster set, the intersection of each pair of clusters from all $m$ clustering sets is taken, similar to the colored regions of Figure \ref{fig:problem}.